 As the mom of boys, I have spent countless hours reading these favorite train books to my kiddos.
-My boys were so in love with trains as toddlers they would even slip their favorite train books into my purse just to have them nearby.

 You can find these train books at your local library or purchase through the affiliate links provided for your convenience.